-The modern English term consciousness is derived primarily from the Latin word conscius, "knowing, aware."
+The modern English term Consciousness is derived primarily from the Latin word conscius, "knowing, aware."

-In recent centuries, Western philosophers attempted to separate their philosophies from religion and mythology, thereby excluding the greatest Western sources of knowledge about the consciousness.
-In Eastern civilizations, the esoteric traditions were considered the pinnacle of society, and were therefore better able to inform the public and its philosophers about the consciousness and its functions.
+In recent centuries, Western philosophers attempted to separate their philosophies from religion and mythology, denouncing them, thereby excluding themselves from the greatest Western sources of knowledge about the Consciousness.
+In Eastern civilizations, the esoteric traditions were considered the pinnacle of society, and were therefore better able to inform the public and its philosophers about the Consciousness and its functions.
 Additionally, the Eastern traditions never made the fatal mistake of attempting to separate science from religion and myth.
-This brief history is important, because it underscores a critical divergence of our understanding of consciousness, and reveals a central cause for the failure of modern theory to unravel the suffering of humanity.
-Without understanding consciousness, the problem of suffering cannot be understood, nor changed.
+This brief history is important, because it underscores a critical divergence of our understanding of Consciousness, and reveals a central cause for the failure of modern theory to unravel the suffering of humanity.
+Without understanding Consciousness, the problem of suffering cannot be understood, nor changed.

-"Wherever there is life, there exists the consciousness.
+"Wherever there is life, there exists the Consciousness.
 Consciousness is inherent to life as humidity is inherent to water." - Samael Aun Weor, Fundamental Notions of Endocrinology and Criminology

 From various dictionaries:

 - The state of being conscious; knowledge of one’s own existence, condition, sensations, mental operations, acts, etc.